amirci/amirci.github.io/_posts/2024-04-02-welcome-to-jekyll.markdown

 We will skip the _React_ portion of the code and we will focus on how to model the changes and the update process.

+NOTE: The code uses [fp-ts]() types and functions.
+You can see the functions or namespaces imported at the top.

 ```ts
 import { pipe } from 'fp-ts/function';
 import * as A from 'fp-ts/Array';